Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32C3/XIAO_ESP32C3_with_MicroPython.md

 | Total PWM channels (Pins, duties) (groups * channels) | 6        | 16    |

 ### ADC(analog to digital conversion)
-On ESP32-C3, ADC functionality is available on pins 2,3,4.
+On XIAO ESP32C3, ADC functionality is available on pins 2,3,4.
 :::note
 A3(GP105) - Uses ADC2, which may become inoperative due to false sampling signals.
 For analog reads, use ADC1(A0/A1/A2) instead.
-Refer to the ESP32-C3 datasheet.
+Refer to the XIAO ESP32C3 datasheet.
 :::
 The *machine.ADC* class:
 ```python